xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    export default App;
    ```
-   So now, the "connect to XMTP" button should only show when your wallet is connected.
+   So now, the **Connect to XMTP** button should only show when your wallet is connected.

 3. Now, let's add an onClick handler when users click the button.
 This will initialize XMTP with your app.
    ```tsx title="App.tsx" showLineNumbers